sascha2schroeder/popEye/materials/Cleaning.md

 # Cleaning

+One of popEye's strengths is that it does a lot of things automatically during pre-processing that are difficult to do (and therefore usually not done) when using different software packages.
+One of these things is popEye's ability to inspect and clean your data.

+Many people use the output their pre-processing in their analysis without checking the quality of their data or excluding problematic trials.
+This is bad practice because eye-tracking data are inherently noisy and you should always be careful which data you include in your analysis.
+Don't be afraid that cleaning your data affords some decisions on your side and is therefore "subjective".
+Everything is explicitly included in your code and each step can easily be replicated and modified if need.

 This file describes the different cleaning options in popEye.
-There are three different aspects to this.
-The first is that popEye is not able to process a specific trial because there are insufficient data etc. The second is how the fixations in existing trials are cleaned.
-The third is how trials can be excluded in the analysis because the trial is in some way problematic (blink on target word, boundary not triggered, etc.).
+There are four different aspects to this.
+The first is which trials popEye excludes during processing, e.g. because there are insufficient data etc. The second is how fixations within trials are cleaned.
+The third is how outlying fixations are defined and treated.
+And the fourth and last aspect is, how you can exclude trials after pre-processing prior to your analysis, because the trial is in some way problematic (target word with blinks, boundary not triggered, etc.).
+While the first three points are pretty generic and implemented in all software packages, the fourth point is quite unique and worth checking out.

+popEye is highly flexible, but also provides reasonable default settings.
+So if you don't change anything and just use the default values, you will usually do fine.
+However, if you explore the different options you will get cleaner data and thus improve your analysis.
+In addition, you will get a better impression of your data quality and maybe learn how to improve your experimental setup.
+So, even if it seems to be complicated at first (which it isn't), it is definitely worth the effort.

-## 1. Trial exclusion
+## 1. Trial exclusion during pre-processing

 These items are excluded by popEye during pre-processing: